RealWagmi/anon-integration-guide/projects/bybit/README.md

     - the only transfer needed is from the funding wallet to the trading wallet, which we assume is done by the user
     - the LLM has to do some inference to determine the market type from the market symbol, see `MARKET_DESCRIPTION`
     - many tools require the `marketType` parameter to be explicitly provided, e.g. `getCurrencyMarketsOfGivenType`

+- The assistant will try to classify buy/sell orders as spot orders, and long/short orders as futures orders.
+If it is not clear from the context, or the market symbol, it will ask the user for clarification.

 - Bybit [no longer supports](https://bybit-exchange.github.io/docs/v5/position/cross-isolate) setting margin mode at the market level, but only at the account level, hence the tools `getUserMarginMode` and `setUserMarginMode` do not have a `market` parameter.
 The main effect is that if you change the margin mode (e.g. from cross to isolated), the new margin mode will be applied to all of your open positions regardless of the market.
 The leverage, instead, is still set at the market level, hence the tools `getUserLeverageOnMarket` and `setUserLeverageOnMarket` have a `market` parameter.